kgateway-dev/kgateway/docs/content/guides/security/local_rate_limiting/tcp.md

    hello
    ```

 9. Open another terminal window and try to establish another connection to the gateway on port 8000.
-Because the gateway is configured with a maxinum number of 1 token at any given time, the new connection is terminated immediately as no tokens are available that can be assigned to the connection.
+Because the gateway is configured with a maximum number of 1 token, the new connection is terminated immediately as no tokens are available that can be assigned to the connection.
    ```sh
    telnet <public-gateway-IP> 8000
    ```